How important is it that a student take AP® courses? According to the College Board,

 Do you write letters of recommendation for your students?
 Yes, my commitment to students does not end with the AP Exam.
 I know from my many years of teaching experience that teacher recommendations can be very important to the admissions process, and I keep detailed records on my students so that when I write a recommendation, I can provide specific examples of the student’s accomplishments.

 Do you offer a summer course for AP® Chemistry?
 No. AP® Chemistry is the equivalent of a first-year college chemistry course and, as such, could not be covered over a summer.
 Even the brightest students with a strong first-year chemistry background could not study AP® Chemistry during such a short period of time.
-It takes a full 10 months to cover the College Board AP® Chemistry curriculum and allow time for an intensive 4-week review during which students take actual AP® exams that have been released by the College Board only to teachers who have passed their audit.
-You can find my College Board-approved syllabus, renewal letter, and
+It takes a full 10 months to cover the College Board AP® Chemistry curriculum and allow time for an intensive 4-week review during which students take AP® exams that have been released by the College Board only to teachers who have passed their audit.
+You can find my College Board-approved syllabus and renewal letter under "Course Documents" in the bottom navigation bar.

 Why is it recommended that a student be at least age 14 and in 9th grade or above to take AP® Chemistry?

-AP® Chemistry is the equivalent of first-year college chemistry.
-Taking the course too soon before enrollment in college can leave a “science gap” for students younger than 15.
+The College Board will not allow AP credit on transcripts for students earlier than 9th grade.
+Also, taking the course too soon before enrollment in college can leave a “science gap” for students younger than 14.
 If there are extenuating circumstances that make it necessary for a younger student to take the course now, I strongly advise parents to see if they can schedule a chemistry-related follow-up course(s) after AP® Chemistry that will allow the student to continue their chemistry education before starting college.
 Some colleges open organic chemistry or biochemistry courses (summer or during the school year) to high school students who are ready for advanced study.
 These programs should be ones that have a regular lab component where a student would get a chance to work with lab equipment and instrumentation.
-The College Board will not allow credit on transcripts for students earlier than 9th grade.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.